antihax/RadioNotifications/README.md

 # Credits

 - Helkhiana - Consulting, testing, sanity.
-- Pixabay: the base source for the air-raid siren sample.
+- Pixabay: the base source for the air-raid siren sample and other sounds.
+CC0
 - Narakeet: the licensed base source for voice audio.
 - [Enfusion Modders Discord](https://discord.com/invite/enfusionmodders) A community built around modding Enfusion powered games such as DayZ and Arma Reforger.